 Strat or Telecaster?
 The choice is yours!
-The Stratocaster has more available sounds, and is slightly more suited to rock music.
-However, another thing to consider is that the Tele has a “hard tail” bridge rather than a tremolo bridge, and is therefore a bit easier for beginners to keep in tune.
+The Stratocaster has more available sounds and is slightly more suited to rock music.

 Another great option from Epiphone is the SG Special.
 This is the beginner’s version of the Gibson SG, another classic Gibson design that has helped to shape rock music over the decades.
 Think Angus Young from AC/DC or Tony Iommi of Black Sabbath!
 It too has some of the same basic components as a real SG, for a super reasonable price.

 The SG Special is quite similar to the LP Special, aside from the body shape.
-It has a mahogany body and neck, rosewood fingerboard, a pair of humbuckers and a three-way pickup selector switch.
+It has an okoume body and neck, rosewood fingerboard, a pair of humbuckers and a three-way pickup selector switch.
 Both guitars feature tune-o-matic bridges with stop-bar tailpieces, which means they’ll stay in tune well and not require a lot of adjustment.

 Les Paul Special or SG Special?
 Really, it’s a personal preference, and a new guitar player should simply choose whichever design they like the best.
 Either is a great choice for a beginning guitar player, especially one interested in rock music.